-I’m not usually someone who writes ‘clickbait’ types of posts, but if you go to Krakow here are some of the food and drink experiences that I highly recommend that you do whilst you are there.
+Here are some of the food and drink experiences that I highly recommend that you do whilst you are in Krakow.
 I have personally done all of these, and would suggest that they are essentials to be added to your ‘To do list’ if you ever get to Krakow.
 On that subject, I suggest you go!
 Krakow is just a short six hour flight from Dubai and it can be reached affordably by flying with Fly Dubai.

 Krakow is going to be the European Capital of Gastronomy Culture next year so if you are doing your culinary holiday research, I urge you to add it to your list!.